nnethercote/perf-book/src/profiling.md

 Unfortunately, even after doing the above step you won't get detailed profiling information for standard library code.
 This is because shipped versions of the Rust standard library are not built with debug info.

-To remedy this, you can build your own version of the compiler and standard library, following [these instructions], and adding the following lines to the `config.toml` file:
+The most reliable way around this is to build your own version of the compiler and standard library, following [these instructions], and adding the following lines to the `config.toml` file:
  ```toml
 [rust]
 debuginfo-level = 1